RedPitaya/Documentation/appsFeatures/introAcqGen.rst

 `AXI protocol (AXI DMA and AXI4-Stream) <https://adaptivesupport.amd.com/s/article/1053914?language=en_US>`_ (double the acronym for double the meaning).

 Once the acquisition is complete, Red Pitaya needs some time to transfer the entire file to the computer (RAM needs to be cleared) before the acquisition can be reset.
-DMA can be configured using SCPI, Python API and C API commands.
+DMA can be configured using SCPI, Python API and C++ API commands.
 The triggering options are also the same.

 To increase the speed of transferring the DMA data to the computer with SCPI, the data should be acquired in binary format (``ACQ:DATA:FORMAT BIN``).